CMMS: 17 Key CMMS Features to Look For

 What Functions Does A CMMS Contain?

-A maintenance manager should think about a variety of factors before picking the CMMS software.
+A maintenance manager should think about a variety of factors before picking the CMMS program.
 In such an instance, it will include the fundamental functions included in any high-quality maintenance management software, such as work order management, scheduled maintenance planning, inventory management, asset management, maintenance reporting, and a mobile application.

 You can handle the bulk of maintenance difficulties by using the functions of CMMS.
 Consider the challenges that your maintenance team deals with daily.
 There are countless problems, including backlogs, failures, missing parts, and cost overruns.